praetorian-inc/trudy/README.md

 ##Trudy

 A transparent proxy that can modify and drop traffic for arbitrary TCP connections.
 Can be used to programmatically modify TCP traffic for proxy-unaware clients.

+Trudy was designed for monitoring and modifying proxy-unaware devices that use non-HTTP protocols.
+If you want to intercept and modify HTTP(S) traffic, Burp Suite is probably the better option.

+###Why I Built This
+I have done security research that invovled sitting between a embedded device and a server and modifying some custom binary protocol on the fly.
+This usually is a slow process that involves sniffing legitimate traffic, and then rebuilding packets programmatically.
+Trudy enables Burp-like features for generalized TCP traffic.

 ###Simple Setup